Skip to main content

 Whole Life Insurance Versus Term Life for Kids

 Whole life protection for children covers them for their entire lives, while term policies cover them for the duration of the term.
 The former offers more robust coverage, but the latter is typically more affordable.
+Generally speaking, it is better to give children whole life insurance because term policies expire.
+Conversely, whole life policies offer a lifetime of protection, all while accruing financial value over time.

 Policy Features to Look Out For

 With a term policy for your child, you mostly need to find a trustworthy carrier offering affordable premiums.
-The policy is simple: If the child dies during the term, you will receive the death benefit.
+The policy is simple: If the child dies during the term, you may receive the death benefit.

 Those priorities are also important when buying a whole policy for a kid.
 However, a whole life policy may also offer a conversion rider so you can eventually give the policy (now with an accrued cash value) to your child.